typst-community/rfcs/rfcs/0006-doctring-syntax.md

 Since a package may target non-programming users and non-English speakers, the internationalization of docstrings is considered a important issue.

-These issues are left as an unresolved in this RFC.
+The two issues in this section are left as an unresolved in this RFC.